icon icon icon icon icon icon icon

 The importance of SOAR

-SOAR provides a unique combined model to accelerated education, designed to support the needs of extremely marginalized out-of-school girls who have never attended school or who dropped out in early grades.
+SOAR provides a unique combined model to accelerated education, designed to support the needs of all out-of-school children & youth who have never attended school or who dropped out in early grades.
 The model is co-designed with Ministries of Education to allow students to transition directly into formal education after completing the program.

 CARE SOAR Schools: Reaching 3 Million Out-of-School Girls